When is Barunga Festival?

 Daytime temperature hover around 30°C. At nighttime, the temperature drops to around 13°.
 Bring warm clothes for the evening.

 Is there an ATM on site?

-There is an ATM at the local Outback Store.
+There is an ATM at the local general store.
 During the Festival, however, it can be unreliable due to increases in mobile phone traffic and limited internet access.
 We recommend bringing cash.

 Can I bring my camera?